Os-Shabbar/Automated-Data-Pipeline-API-to-MySQL/README.md

 ### 5. Database Loading

-Processed datasets are inserted into MySQL using batch operations and upsert logic.
+Processed datasets are inserted into SQL using batch operations and upsert logic.

 Key features: